O Vertigo!

 O Vertigo! is the fourth studio album by Australian singer-songwriter Kate Miller-Heidke.
 The album was released on 14 March 2014 and peaked at number 4 on the ARIA Charts.

-At the ARIA Music Awards of 2014, the album was nominated for ARIA Award for Best Adult Contemporary Album but lost to Neil Finn & Paul Kelly's Goin' Your Way.
+At the ARIA Music Awards of 2014, the album was nominated for Best Adult Contemporary Album but lost to Neil Finn & Paul Kelly's Goin' Your Way.

 Background

 After Miller-Heidke released three albums on Sony Music, she decided to leave the record company.
 She described the record company as a "corporate juggernaut".
 She explained in an interview that she didn't like the team she had and she felt like she needed to be in total control.
 To create her fourth album, Miller-Heidke used Pledge Music.
 Pledge Music uses crowdfunding by providing fans with items that would elsewhere be unavailable.
 For example, Miller-Heidke's Pledge Music page featured items such as being on the guest list of every one of Kate Miller-Heidke's concert or having Miller-Heidke call you on your birthday.
 Miller-Heidke's Pledge Funding venture was highly successful with Miller-Heidke breaking crowd-funding records.
 As of 4 February 2014, Miller-Heidke has received 209% of her set goal.
 With every purchase on her Pledge Music page, fans receive a download of the album on the release date as well as an exclusive live album recorded on her Heavenly Sounds tour, which includes several live versions of tracks on the album.
 With every purchase, Miller-Heidke stated that a portion would go to protecting the Great Barrier Reef.
 O Vertigo! is the fastest selling crowd funded project in Australian history.

 Miller-Heidke recorded the album from October to November 2013 with producer/engineer John Castle and mixer Cenzo Townshend in Melbourne.
 After recording the album, Miller-Heidke signed a distribution deal with independent label Cooking Vinyl to release the album in Australia, Europe, and Asia.
 Miller-Heidke self-released the album in North America.